wp-plugins/add-full-svg-support/readme.txt

 == Description ==
 This plugin adds some SVG functionality to your WordPress and uses a SVG technique that's based on an idea by Alexey Ten.
+This way of including SVG images into HTML seems to be the one with the best combination of performance and compatibility at the moment.

 List of Features: